0x4248/Legal/Privacy.md

 ### 2.4 Cookies

 My website may use cookies to store information about your preferences but this is very rare.
 No personal information is stored in cookies.
-Cloudflare may put cookies onto my website.
+Cloudflare, Google (YouTube) and github may put third-party cookies on your device.
+These cookies may be put on your device if you accepted them on the third-party website.

 ## 3. Data Retention